rapidsai/cudf/docs/source/10min.rst

     df['agg_col1'] = [1 if x % 2 == 0 else 0 for x in range(len(df))]
     df['agg_col2'] = [1 if x % 3 == 0 else 0 for x in range(len(df))]

-Grouping and then applying the `sum` function to the resulting groups.
+Grouping and then applying the `sum` function to the grouped data.

 .. ipython:: python